sayanarijit/sayanarijit.github.io/src/site/notes/software engineering.md

   - tech
   - computer-science
   - career
+  - learning
 ---

 # Software Engineering

-> Software Engineering that one problematic friend of [[computer science]] that's comfortable with saying "but somehow it works".
+> Software Engineering is that one problematic friend of [[computer science]] that's comfortable with saying "but somehow it works".

 Better yet,